PARICALCITOL- paricalcitol injection, solution

 INDICATIONS AND USAGE

-Paricalcitol Injection is an active vitamin D2 analog indicated for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease Stage 5.
-(1)
+Paricalcitol Injection is a vitamin D2 analog indicated for the prevention and treatment of secondary hyperparathyroidism in patients 5 years of age and older with chronic kidney disease on dialysis (1).

 DOSAGE AND ADMINISTRATION